 Now that you have the prerequisites sorted, let’s move on to the blue tick verification process.
 Applying for the coveted badge involves just one process, but you can approach it in two different ways.

-In this approach, you can apply for the blue tick yourself.
 Once you know that you meet the prerequisites, simply follow these steps:

 1. Head to the WhatsApp Business Manager and select the phone number you want to get verified.